 Here are the Mera Peak permit fees according to seasons:

-The above price is provided by the Nepal Mountaineering Association.
+The above price is provided by the Nepal Mountaineering Association and if changed then we will update the price.

 However, the difficulty of Mera Peak is determined by different factors such as: